xfendi/sitezy/README.md

 ### Backend (To be developed)
 - **Node.js / Express**: Planned backend framework for API development and server-side logic.
 - **MongoDB / Firebase**: Planned database to store user data, site content, and templates.
-- **JWT / OAuth**: Authentication and authorization methods for user accounts.
+- **Firebase Auth**: Authentication and authorization methods for user accounts.

 ### API Design
 The API will be designed to: